 The following faculty members work with and teach students in the M.S. in Biotechnology degree program:

-Biology), Donald A. Hicks (EPPS), M. Ali Hooshyar (Mathematics), Stephen D.
+(Molecular and Cell Biology), Donald A. Hicks (EPPS), M. Ali Hooshyar

-Senior Lecturers: Mehmet Candas (Molecular and Cell Biology), Robert Marsh (Molecular and Cell Biology, Joseph C. Picken (SOM), Robert L. Robb (SOM)
+Senior Lecturers: Joseph C. Picken (SOM), Robert L. Robb (SOM)

 The M.S. degree in biotechnology is intended to prepare students for careers in biotechnology and biomedicine and to assist currently employed professionals in enhancing their career opportunities.